katholt/reddog-nf/README.md

     - some snp filtering logic?
     - subprocess command execution
     - or we could place code that calculates metrics in here for unit testing
-* Refuse to run if user specifies certain arguments on commandline
-    - specify output current causes issues with run\_info
-    - there could be a work around to correctly set this
-    - otherwise, just check command string for arguments and abort if present
 * Investigate use of async non-nf process code so we can:
     * Validate some input readsets
     * Warn when read quality assessment is requested on merge run but merge has fastqc data